ScottMonaghan/Star_Wars_Fall_of_the_Jedi.mrpitiful_fan_edit/readme.md

 ## Step-by-Step Instructions of How to Render and Watch

 ### What You'll Need to Get Started:
-* **Adobe Premiere CC 2016 or Later**
+* **Adobe Premiere CC 2016 or later**
   * Available for $19.99 - $29.99/mo from [Adobe Creative Cloud](https://creative.adobe.com/plans?single_app=premiere)
-* **Legal Digital Copies of Star Wars Episodes I - III**
+* **Legal digital copies of Star Wars Episodes I - III**
   * From iTunes Store (recommended)
     * [Star Wars: The Phantom Menace](https://itunes.apple.com/us/movie/star-wars-the-phantom-menace/id975080816)
     * [Star Wars: Attack of the Clones](https://itunes.apple.com/us/movie/star-wars-attack-of-the-clones/id975101586)
     * [Star Wars: Revenge of the Sith](https://itunes.apple.com/us/movie/star-wars-revenge-of-the-sith/id975521762)
-  * Have Different Legal Digital Copies of Episodes I-III?
+  * Have non-iTunes legal digital copies of Episodes I - III?
     * Don't worry, they will likely still work.
-You just need to get them into a format that you can import into Premiere.
+You just need to get them into a format that you can import into Premiere
-    * Email me at scott.monaghan@gmail.com and I can help if you have any trouble.
+    * Email me at scott.monaghan@gmail.com and I can help if you have any trouble
 * **Noteburner** (only for iTunes copies of the movies)
     * Removes DRM from iTunes movies to allow them to be imported into Premiere
     * $19.99 from [noteburner.com](https://noteburner.com)